 Required Licenses

-- Specialized Trade License: Depending on the services offered (e.g., demolition, hazardous material removal), a specialized trade license may be required.
-This often includes passing an exam and providing proof of relevant experience.
+- Contractor's License: Depending on the scope of work, a contractor’s license may be necessary.
+Requirements include passing an exam and providing evidence of relevant experience.

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million to protect against claims of bodily injury or property damage during house clearing.
-Proof of insurance must be provided to clients.
+- Liability Insurance: Coverage of at least $1 million to protect against damages or injuries that may occur during the house clearing process.

 Training Certifications